brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 		Returns ``n`` with its ``monitor`` field updated to reflect the specified monitoring.

-.. function:: show(n::MCMCDepNode)
+.. function:: show(n::MCMCDependent)

 	Write a text representation of nodal values and attributes to the current output stream.

-.. function:: showall(n::MCMCDepNode)
+.. function:: showall(n::MCMCDependent)

 	Write a verbose text representation of nodal values and attributes to the current output stream.